SAP/spartacus-docs/_pages/home/updating-to-version-221121.7/migration.md

 This diagnostic was introduced by the Angular team during the development of Angular 21 ([Angular issue #59624](https://github.com/angular/angular/issues/59624), [Angular PR #62963](https://github.com/angular/angular/pull/62963)).
 The warning appears because Spartacus uses `initialNavigation: 'enabledBlocking'` in its router configuration to ensure proper CMS page loading and lazy-loading of JS chunks before rendering the components.

 It is not clear why this diagnostic was added by the Angular team.
 Since May 2025, no negative consequences have been observed with the current setup.
-The implications are still being investigating, and an update will provided if it is deemed to be necessary.
+The implications are still being investigating, and an update will be provided if it is deemed to be necessary.

 Observations about this warning so far are the following: